Lstriker1268/browshtest/README.md

 **This is for anyone looking to use Browsh, which is an interactive browser that can be used in the terminal!**

 **In order for Browsh to be able to run, use the following commands:**
+# Install Firefox manually (headless-compatible)
+* `wget https://download.mozilla.org/?product=firefox-latest&os=linux64&lang=en-US -O firefox.tar.bz2
+tar xjf firefox.tar.bz2
+sudo mv firefox /opt/firefox
+sudo ln -sf /opt/firefox/firefox /usr/local/bin/firefox`

+# Verify the installation
+firefox --headless --version

-* `sudo apt-get install firefox and sudo docker run --rm -it browsh/browsh`
+* Then run `sudo docker run --rm -it browsh/browsh`

 **Congratulations!
 Browsh should be up and running!**